Policies for integrity

-Cross-border concerns such as doping and match-fixing are addressed alongside policies regulating team transfers, which must adhere to EU principles of equal treatment and free movement.
+Cross-border concerns, such as doping and match-fixing, are addressed alongside policies regulating athletes transfers, which must adhere to EU principles of equal treatment and free movement.

-- raise the standards of governance in the sports sector to promote democracy, transparency, accountability
+- raise the standards of governance in the sports sector to promote democracy, transparency and accountability

 - combat match-fixing and promote the fair regulation of sport at all levels

-- promote legislation combatting doping in sport, to provide an even playing field for all athletes
+- combat doping in sport to ensure an even playing-field for all participants

 - ensure the free movement of amateur and professional sportspeople in line with internal market principles

 - develop rules on the transfer of players that preserve integrity and prevent exploitation

 These priorities are broken down into the following fields of action

 - good governance

 The Erasmus+ programme focuses on the principles of fair play.
 It addresses threats to the integrity of European and global sport and promotes good governance.